gl-inet/docs3.x/docs/setup/gl-s10/user_manual.md

 ### BLE beacon
 BLE Beacon is an optional accessory.
 User can purchase gateway kit with beacon for a quick Demo.
 The beacon can also be used for indoor positioning, asset management and other scenarios.
 The rotating base makes the device easy to disassemble; and the base has 3M adhesive which makes it easy to fix in place.

 After turning on the BLE switch at the bottom of the beacon, the beacon will broadcast BLE signals at an interval of 300ms.
-Select the filter function of GL-S10 and identify the devices by the MAC address printed at the bottom of the beacon.
+Select the filter function of GL-S10 and identify the devices by the BLE MAC address printed at the bottom of the beacon.

 <center><img src="https://static.gl-inet.com/docs/en/3/setup/gl-s10/S10_Use_Manual_Pic/Pic2.png"></center>
 <center>Figure 2</center>